-Many subscription based companies use tactics to get clients who've cancelled to come back.
-Subscription based companies and gym or studios have a lot in common when it comes to payment structure, often charging on a month-to-month basis.
-Even if your fitness business has members locked in for six months or a year, once that time is up, if they do not re-sign, getting them back becomes extremely important.
+Many subscription-based companies use tactics to get clients who've canceled to come back.
+Subscription-based companies and gyms and studios have a lot in common when it comes to payment structure, often charging on a month-to-month basis.
+Even if your fitness business has members locked in for six months or a year, once that time is up if they don't renew their membership, getting them back becomes extremely important.

 One company that puts a lot of focus on canceled subscriptions is Blue Apron, the meal subscription service.

-As you can see, they have a really nice call to action, “Restart My Deliveries,” accompanied with some information you might not know about their company, and what’s on next week’s menu.
+As you can see, they have a really nice call to action, “Restart My Deliveries,” accompanied by some information you might not know about their company, and what’s on next week’s menu.

 So, what can a gym or studio take from the email above and apply to their own business?